ljkeller/rzboard_app_zoo/README.md

 # RZBoard Model Zoo
 https://github.com/ljkeller/rzboard_app_zoo/assets/44109284/52b23467-6a2a-47ec-9dff-7fd6632e0693

+## Getting Started

+Use git to pull the samples down unto your board.
+Make sure you have git-lfs enablement to pull down models too.

+If you want to make customizations, leverage the `integrate.sh` script from inside of your Renesas AI SDK, or build the samples directly on the board (slower).

 ## Overview

 This Library has API functions for leveraging AI applications that will run on Avnet RZBoard V2L.
 Currently this library has following sample applications: